Kim Kardashian Knows Which Sister Is Most Likely To Sue Her

-While fans of the Kardashian family saw sisters Kim and Kourtney deal with a pretty heavy fallout in the early stages of the current season of Keeping Up With the Kardashians, the pair have appeared to settle all of their issues.
+While fans of the Kardashian family saw sisters Kim and Kourtney deal with a pretty heavy fallout in the early stages of the current season of Keeping Up With the Kardashians, the pair has appeared to settle all of their issues.
 Still, according to a report by Entertainment Tonight, Kim knows better than to spend too long on the bad side of her older sister.

 During a pre-taped segment of “3 Ridiculous Questions” on Jimmy Kimmel Live, Kimmel pressed Kardashian over a question about which of her four famous sisters would be most likely to sue her.